hl7au/au-fhir-base/input/pagecontent/future.md

 - **AU Base Family Member History**: The inclusion of an AU Base Family Member History profile is under consideration to support localised, standard representation of family health history in an Australian healthcare context.
 - **AU Base Health Insurer Identifier**: The inclusion of an AU Base profile to define a health insurer identifier is under consideration to support consistent, standardised identification of health insurers, including private health insurers, in an Australian healthcare context.
 - **AU Base NDIS (National Disability Insurance Scheme) Number**: The inclusion of an AU Base profile to define the NDIS Number is under consideration for a future release of AU Base.
-- **AU Base HSP-O and HAE-O Identifiers**: The inclusion of AU Base datatype profiles to define representations of national identifiers (Australian Digital Health Agency) for Healthcare Support Service Provider (HSP) Organisation and Healthcare Administration Entity (HAE) Organsation.
+- **AU Base HSP-O and HAE-O Identifiers**: The inclusion of AU Base datatype profiles to define representations of national identifiers for Healthcare Support Service Provider Organisation (HSP-O) and Healthcare Administration Entity Organisation (HAE-O).